 As an organisation specialising in using market solutions to drive sustainable development, ClimateCare has a long history of helping business and government tackle barriers to work and create sustainable employment.

 We deliver projects for companies who want to invest in their supply chains, improving working conditions through the provision of life changing products.
-For example our work with Finlays is providing clean cookstoves to agricultural workers, improving their health and saving each family £125 every year on fuel bills – the equivalent of 2 month’s salary for the average farm worker – money that is then available to spend on health and education.
+For example, our work providing clean cookstoves to agriculatural workers is improving their health and saving each family £125 every year on fuel bills – the equivalent of 2 month’s salary for the average farm worker – money that is then available to spend on health and education.
 And the business benefits from a healthier, happier workforce, without which no supply chain is resilient.

 We use innovative financial models, like our award winning Revolving Fund, to create new markets for life changing products, bringing long term employment opportunities and positive impacts – for example we are working with DFID to create a new market for clean burning ethanol fuel and cookers in Nairobi, that eliminate harmful indoor air pollution.